Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Introduction

 \subsection{Our approach}

 We employ the so called {\em absorbing path method} introduced in~\cite{RRS06} and further developed in~\cite{RRS08,RRS09}.
-Roughly speaking, this method reduces the problem of finding a (tight) Hamilton cycle to that of finding a (tight) cycle supporting two properties.
-First, it covers all but $\zeta n$ vertices for some carefully chosen fixed (and "small") $\zeta \in (0,1)$; second, it contains a special path referred to as an {\sl absorbing-path} (rigorously defined below) which has the capability of being rerouted using only those "missing" $\zeta n$ vertices while keeping its ends unchanged and in this manner {\sl absorb}, sort of speak, all missing vertices rendering a (tight) Hamilton cycle.
-Many reincarnations of this method now exist in the literature see e.g.,~\cite{Mathias2,LMM,break,Mathias3}.
-We consequently omit a more rigorous outline of this method and proceed directly to the statement of the so called {\em pillar lemmata} of this method; these being the so called {\em connecting lemma}, {\em absorbing-path lemma}, {\em path-cover lemma}; the {\em reservoir lemma} (i.e., Lemma~\ref{lem:res}) will be stated later on in \S~\ref{sec:proof}.
+Roughly speaking, this method reduces the problem of finding a tight Hamilton cycle to that of finding a tight cycle supporting two properties.
+First, it covers all but $\zeta n$ vertices for some carefully chosen fixed "small" $\zeta \in (0,1)$.
+Second, it contains a special path referred to as an {\sl absorbing-path} (rigorously defined below) which has the capability of being rerouted using only those "missing" $\zeta n$ vertices while keeping its ends unchanged and in this manner {\sl absorb}, so to speak, all missing vertices rendering a tight Hamilton cycle.
+Numerous reincarnations of this method now exist in the literature see e.g.,~\cite{Mathias2,LMM,break,Mathias3}.
+We consequently omit a more rigorous outline of this method and proceed directly to the statement of the so called {\em pillar lemmata} underlying this method; these being the so called {\em connecting lemma}, {\em absorbing-path lemma}, {\em path-cover lemma}, and {\em reservoir lemma}.